 Congratulations, the world is your oyster!
 You can cook eggs, which are brilliant for you and help with hangovers, jacket potatoes with just about any topping, pasta and noodle dishes, eggs (scrambled, fried, omelette), rice dishes, and soup (which you could also eat cold).
 Then there are bacon sandwiches, burgers, hotdogs, halloumi wraps (if you have a cooler bag for the meat and cheese), toast, even a cup of tea in the morning.
 If you use your imagination, there’s so much you can do.

 But double-check the festival will allow you to bring the stove as some don’t, and some only allow specific types.

 Festivals are a laugh.
 Nothing beats the carefree atmosphere, seeing your favourite artists live, and lightly bullying your mates for a whole weekend.
 But it’s easy to forget to eat or not eat enough, which could make you unwell or even pass out, resulting in you missing the set you’ve been most hyped for.

 We joke a lot, but it’s important to look after your health so you can keep having the best time.
+So ensure you pack enough food for festivals to keep you energised for your favourite artists.
 And if you have a spare few quid, do check out the food vendors.
 The food is unreal, they appreciate the custom, a proper meal will do you some good, and it’s fantastic to support smaller businesses.

 Check out our What's On Guide to discover even more rowdy raves and sweaty gigs taking place over the coming weeks and months.
 For festivals, lifestyle events and more, head on over to our Things To Do page or be inspired by the event selections on our Inspire Me page.